Guides9 min read20 February 2026Updated 9 June 2026

 What to Avoid

-Cheap 360° cameras (anything under £200 from unfamiliar brands) tend to produce poor stitching, heavy noise in anything but good light, and colour rendering that makes professional documentation look amateurish.
-Action cameras like GoPros are not 360° cameras — they have a wide angle but not a full sphere view.
+Cheap 360-degree cameras (anything under £200 from unfamiliar brands) tend to produce poor stitching, heavy noise in anything but good light, and colour rendering that makes professional documentation look amateurish.
+Action cameras like GoPros are not 360-degree cameras — they have a wide angle but not a full sphere view.

 Where to Stand

 For each room or defined area, aim to capture a shot from the centre of the space.
 This gives the widest view of all four walls, ceiling, and floor in a single image.
 For larger rooms, take additional shots — one from each end, or one per structural bay if the building is framed.
-For corridors, capture shots at regular intervals — roughly every 5–10 metres.
+For corridors, capture shots at regular intervals of roughly every 5 to 10 metres.

 How Many Shots Per Room